azer/declarative-js/README.md

 ### Defining Async Values

-Since we now have the list of users to get, let's get the user data:
+Since we now have the list of users to get, we can get the user data;

 ```js
 var joinParams = require('join-params');